mendix/docs/content/releasenotes/sdk/metamodel-8.5.md

 #### Property 'timeoutModel'

-- Introduced; "A timeout for http requests"
+* Introduced – a timeout for http requests.

 #### Property 'timeoutExpression'

-- Introduced; "A timeout for http requests"
+* Introduced – a timeout for http requests.

 ## WebServices